What Does it Mean to Study Interior Design?

 Your interior design degree should also include courses in computers and liberal arts, humanities or general studies to give you an appreciation for the context in which you will be designing.
 Buildings and spaces are not just about function--they're also about people and society.
 Consider online college classes in business or project management, together with courses in merchandising, marketing, and psychology.
 In addition, training or experience in architecture qualifies you for some design occupations, particularly interior design.

 A bachelor of science in interior design can give you training in computer-aided drafting and design, 3D design, space planning, problem solving, and the history of design and architecture.
 You'll learn how to present your design solutions to clients and colleagues through visual media.
 At this level of education, you will also have the opportunity to choose a specialty, such as exhibit design, hospitality design, retail store design or corporate design.

 As a graduate of an interior design bachelor's degree program, you're eligible for entry-level positions in commercial and residential design, space planning, computer-aided drafting, showroom management, and others.

 Other Interior Design Degrees

 A residential planning diploma program can cover interior design basics as applicable to the residential planning field.
 You'll study textiles, historic and contemporary styles, space planning, kitchen and bath design, and computer-aided drafting and design.

 With an interior design master's degree, you'll spend more time on research and special projects dealing with the history of decorative arts and environmental design, and how they reflect and affect society.
 Master's of interior design graduates may be able to earn a management position at the head of a design team, or decide to start up and run their own design firm.

-What Can I Do With a Major in Interior Design?
+What Can You Do With a College Degree in Interior Design?